A course on the conservation of cultural heritage made of wood

 The course programme

-For the first time, the ICWCT 2018 course programme will be divided into two main components:
+The ICWCT 2020 course programme will be divided into two main components:

-1. A 5-week compulsory on-line introductory section where participants will have access to a digital platform from their respective home countries.
+A 6-week compulsory on-line introductory section where participants will have access to a digital platform from their respective home countries.
 Allow for at least 5 hours per week of interactive preparatory study with various exercises and papers to be submitted.

-2. A 4-week full-time workshop in Oslo.
-The workshop includes lectures, practical conservation exercises, field studies, museum visits and excursions.
+A 4-week full-time course in Oslo.
+The course includes lectures, practical conservation exercises, field studies, museum visits and excursions.

-The curriculum includes distinct but interconnected units covering aspects of: properties of wood; factors affecting the decay of wood; principles of conservation, preventive conservation; conservation of objects and painted surfaces, archaeological wood and furniture; conservation of wooden buildings and structures., including wood working tools and machinery.
-The course will include an onsite practical workshop and a study tour to selected wooden heritage sites in Norway.
-As a part of the programme, each participant is expected to give a 20-minute presentation from his or her work experience in their own country.
+The curriculum includes distinct but interconnected units covering aspects of: properties of wood; factors affecting the decay of wood; principles of conservation, preventive conservation; paint and surface treatment, conservation of wooden objects and furniture as well as the conservation of wooden buildings and structures.
+The course includes an onsite practical workshop with an introduction to the use of traditional tools and a 4-day study tour to selected wooden heritage sites in Norway.